Two-timescale joint power control and beamforming design with applications to cell-free massive MIMO: Problem solution

 \subsection{Proposed algorithms}

 We now have all the elements for deriving an algorithmic solution to both Problem~\eqref{eq:QoS} and Problem~\eqref{eq:maxmin}, i.e., to perform joint optimal long-term power control and beamforming design according to the considered criteria.
 To keep the proposed algorithms general, in the following section we do not specify the setup (i.e., $\rvec{H}$ and the information constraints).
 For particular applications to cell-free massive MIMO networks, we refer to our numerical examples in Section~\ref{sec:sim}.
-Specifically, we propose to solve Problem~\eqref{eq:QoS} via the fixed-point iterations in \eqref{eq.banach_picard}, as summarized below:
+Specifically, we propose to solve Problem~\eqref{eq:QoS} via the fixed-point iterations in Proposition~\ref{prop:optimum_yates}(ii) combined with the general beamforming design criterion in Problem~\eqref{eq:MSE}, as summarized below:

-Similarly, we propose to solve Problem~\eqref{eq:maxmin} via the fixed-point iterations in \eqref{eq:italg}, as summarized below:
+Similarly, we propose to solve Problem~\eqref{eq:maxmin} via the fixed-point iterations in Proposition~\ref{prop:optimum_nuzman}(ii), as summarized below:

-Asymptotic convergence to an optimal solution can be established for both algorithms by using Proposition~\ref{prop:convergence_yates}, Proposition~\ref{prop:equivalence}, and Proposition~\ref{prop:MSE}.
-Clearly, the above algorithms relies on solving Problem~\eqref{eq:MSE} at each iteration, which, as already mentioned, can be done in many practical cases following \cite{miretti2021team}.
+As already discussed, convergence to an optimal solution can be established for both algorithms under the mild technical condition $(\forall k \in \set{K})~\set{V}'_k\neq \emptyset$.
+Clearly, the above algorithms rely on solving Problem~\eqref{eq:MSE} at each iteration, which, as already mentioned, can be done in many practical cases following \cite{miretti2021team}, and often in closed-form as a function of appropriate statistical parameters.
 We remark once more that $\rvec{v}_k$ is a function of the CSI, and not a deterministic vector.
-In practice, as we will see in the numerical examples, storing $\rvec{v}_k$ during the algorithm execution means storing its long-term parameters (e.g., the regularization factor in a regularized channel inversion block).
+In practice, as we will see in the numerical examples, storing $\rvec{v}_k$ during the algorithm execution means storing the statistical parameters of the function (e.g., the regularization factor in a regularized channel inversion block).

+An important implementation aspect is the choice of the numerical technique for approximating the MSEs.
+One conceptually simple option is to approximate all expectations using standard Monte-Carlo methods based on a given training set of $N_\text{sim}$ channel realizations.
+This is also the strategy adopted in our numerical simulations in Section~\ref{sec:sim}.
+Although a formal analysis is left as an interesting future research direction, we anticipate that, in our simulations, a relatively small training set ($N_\text{sim}=100$) compared to the size of the network seems sufficient for ensuring statistically stable performance.
+Another interesting research direction is the study of more efficient alternative techniques for approximating the MSEs.